presnick/ProgramsInformationPeople/_sources/Testing/intro-TestCases.rst

 .. activecode:: simple_test_2
     :language: python
     :autograde: unittest
+    :chatcodes:
     :practice: T
     :topics: Testing/intro-TestCases
+    :tags: Testing/intro-TestCases.rst

-    # define the function blanked().
-    # It takes a word and a string of letters that have been revealed.
-    # It should return a string with the same number of characters as
-    # the original word, but with the unrevealed characters replaced by _
+    Define the function blanked().
+It takes a word and a string of letters that have been revealed.
+It should return a string with the same number of characters as the original word, but with the unrevealed characters replaced by _

+    ~~~~
     def blanked(word, revealed_letters):
         return word